 Live interactive video lessons and two-way conversations with your students, right in your classroom.
-Each lesson, including American Indian Culture Preserved in Stone and The Great Lakes Fur Trade, comes with a free teacher’s guide full of optional activities and resources.
+Each lesson, including Native American Culture Preserved in Stone and The Great Lakes Fur Trade, comes with a free teacher’s guide full of optional activities and resources.

 Jeffers Petroglyphs (Comfrey)

-Amid the prairie grasses of southwestern Minnesota are islands of uncovered rock, where American Indian ancestors left carvings called petroglyphs.
+Amid the prairie grasses of southwestern Minnesota are islands of uncovered rock, where Native American ancestors left carvings called petroglyphs.
 They tell a story that spans more than 7,000 years.
 School programs incorporate history, anthropology, archaeology, and biology.